sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 In general, all comes to the following steps:
 * Get the lastest configurator.
-* Get a `diff all` from your board
+* Get the current settings from your board
-* Determine the current version and the TARGET of INAV flashed to your flight controller board.
+* Determine the current version and the TARGET of INAV firmware flashed to your flight controller board.
-* Check which values has changed over the newer versions, and adjust as necessary
+* Check which values has changed over the newer versions, and adjust your settings as necessary
 * Flash the lastest INAV firmware to your board
 * Paste the adjusted settings on the CLI
 * Upload your preferred font to the OSD chip
+* Take additional upgrading actions if needed

-> Note: Flight Controllers with F1 chip will only work up to version 1.7.3.
+> Note: Flight controller boards with STM32**F1** chips (like NAZE32 or CC3D) will only work up to the 1.7.3 version.

 ## Get the lastest INAV configurator

 Download and install the lastest configurator on the [INAV Configurator Releases page](https://github.com/iNavFlight/inav-configurator/releases).

-## Get all current settings from your flight controller board
+## Get all the current settings from your flight controller board

 1. Open the configurator program.
 2. Connect the flight controller board to the USB port on PC, then click connect button on the configurator.